britecharts/britecharts/src/doc/topics/build-system.md

 ### The Tasks

 The build sequence consists of a small set of [Node][node] tasks.
-While you'll probably only need `yarn run test` and `yarn run build` most of the time, the other tasks can be called independently or combined to see the docs.
+While you'll probably only need `yarn run test` and `yarn run build` most of the time, the other tasks can be called independently or be combined to see the docs.

 | Task                     | Description                                                                              |
 | ------------------------ | ---------------------------------------------------------------------------------------- |